 If your message inspires donors to want to learn more on their own, their first stop will be your website.
 And your homepage should give them the information they are looking for while directing them to your online donation page.

-And even if your not focused on digital-first strategies (you should be), don’t forget that direct mail is a huge driver of online giving!
+And don’t forget that direct mail is a huge driver of online giving!

 So, do yourself and your mission a favor.
 Make sure you aren’t missing out on support because of a poorly performing online donation page.